Solar Lottery: Publishing history

 Dick completed the first draft of Solar Lottery in March 1954.
 In December he completed a second draft at the request of Ace Books Editor Donald Wollheim, cutting six passages totalling as much as ten thousand words and adding perhaps seven thousand.
 In the meantime, however, the book had been sold to a publisher in the UK, where it appeared as World of Chance: this version includes the cut passages.
 However, the entire text of this version was severely copyedited, with wholesale eliminations of adjectives.

 When Solar Lottery was first published in the United States by Ace Books, as one half of Ace Double D-103 in May 1955, it was bound dos-à-dos with The Big Jump by Leigh Brackett.
 The Ace Double edition ran 131 pages.
 Ace published a standard-format edition of the novel in 1959, running 188 pages.
 Its 1968 reissue, also running 188 pages, was labelled, misleadingly in view of the existence of the UK edition, "Complete & Unabridged".

 Reception

 Reviewing the Ace Double, Anthony Boucher praised the novel as "built up with the detail of a Heinlein and the satire of a Kornbluth".
 Declaring that Dick had created "a strange and highly convincing and self-consistent future society," he faulted Solar Lottery only for "a tendency, in both its nicely contrasted plots, to dwindle away at the end".

 Reviewing a 1977 reissue, Robert Silverberg noted that the novel's final revelation "looks forward to the cynicism of the radicalized Dick of the 1960s".

+Philip K. Dick, interviewed while attending the French International SF Festival in Metz, France on September 1977, claimed that Solar Lottery was his best selling novel, selling at the time over three hundred thousand copies.